 Instead of coming into the clinic for your appointment, you can talk with your provider from home using your smartphone or computer.
-You do not need to be an existing patient to request a virtual visit.
+You do not need to be an existing patient to request a virtual visit from our clinics.

 The emergency department is still open.
 If you have a health emergency, call 911.
 Don’t ignore the signs of an emergency, like a stroke or heart attack.

 To keep the emergency room and hospital areas protected from the coronavirus, we’re screening everyone who enters.
 We have special areas for patients with or suspected of having COVID-19.

 These clinics now provide screening for respiratory illness:

 - Primary Care Commonwealth Medical – call for information

 - Stuarts Draft Family Practice – by referral only